John Nance Garner: Early life and family

-Garner was born on November 22, 1868, in a log cabin in Red River County, Texas, to John Nance Garner Jr. and Sarah Guest Garner.
-That mud-chinked log cabin no longer exists, but the large, white, two-story house where he was raised survives and is located at 260 South Main Street in Detroit, Texas.
+Garner was born on November 22, 1868, in a mud-chinked log cabin in Red River County, Texas, to John Nance Garner Jr. and Sarah Guest Garner.
+That cabin no longer exists, but the large, white, two-story house where he was raised survives, at 260 South Main Street in Detroit, Texas.

 Garner attended Vanderbilt University in Nashville, Tennessee, for one semester before dropping out and returning home.
 He studied law at the firm of Sims and Wright in Clarksville, Texas, was admitted to the bar in 1890, and began practice in 1896 in Uvalde, Texas.

 In 1893, Garner entered politics, running for county judge of Uvalde County, the county's chief administrative officer.
-Garner was opposed in the primary by a woman—Mariette "Ettie" Rheiner, a rancher's daughter, whom after the election, he courted and married in 1895.
-Garner won, and with the Democratic nomination seen as tantamount to election in the post-Civil War Solid South, Garner was elected county judge and served until 1896.
+Garner was opposed in the primary by a woman—Mariette Rheiner Garner, a rancher's daughter, whom, after the election, he courted and married in 1895.
+Garner won, and with the Democratic nomination seen as tantamount to election in the post-Civil War Solid South, was elected county judge and served until 1896.

 Texas politics

-Garner was elected to the Texas House of Representatives in 1898, and re-elected in 1900.
+Garner was elected to the Texas House of Representatives in 1898 and reelected in 1900.
 During his service, the legislature selected a state flower for Texas.
-Garner fervently supported the prickly pear cactus for the honor, and thus earned the nickname "Cactus Jack", although the bluebonnet was ultimately chosen.
+Garner fervently supported the prickly pear cactus, and thus earned the nickname "Cactus Jack".
+The bluebonnet was ultimately chosen.

-He also drafted a resolution that would have divided Texas into five states, which passed the Texas House, but the bill was vetoed by the Governor.
+Garner also drafted a resolution that would have divided Texas into five states.
+It passed the Texas House but was vetoed by the governor.

-In 1901 Garner voted for the poll tax, a measure passed by the Democratic-dominated legislature to make voter registration more difficult and reduce the number of black, minority, and poor white voters on the voting rolls.
-This disfranchised most minority voters until the 1960s, and ended challenges to Democratic power; Texas became in effect a one-party state.
+In 1901, Garner voted for the poll tax, a measure passed by the Democratic-dominated legislature to make voter registration more difficult and reduce the number of minority and poor voters on the voting rolls.
+This disenfranchised most minority voters until the 1960s, and ended challenges to Democratic power; Texas became in effect a one-party state.